 MCP Servers¶

-This page covers how to add external tool servers to pynchy using the Model Context Protocol.
-MCP servers give your agents access to tools beyond what's built in — Slack, Playwright, databases, or any service with an MCP server.
+Add external tool servers to pynchy using the Model Context Protocol.
+MCP servers give agents tools beyond the built-ins — Slack, Playwright, databases, or any service with an MCP server.

 Adding a server¶